liuxiaoping2020/CBioProfiler/README.md

 CBioProfiler()
 ```

-## Docker image

-CBioProfiler has been packaged as a Docker image, users can use CBioProfiler through Docker without any additional configuration.
-When they finished installing Docker on their personal computer.
-The Docker image for CBioProfiler can be found at https://hub.docker.com/r/liuxiaoping2020/CBioProfiler/tags

 ## Contact

 If you have any questions regarding the installation and use of the CuratedCancerPrognosisData and CBioProfiler, please feel free to report them at https://github.com/liuxiaoping2020/CBioProfiler/issues, or you can contact the creator and maintainer of the package, Liu Xiaoping through liuxiaoping@whu.edu.cn.